Githal23/pdsnd_github/README.md

 ### Description
 This project content data analysis about Bikeshare company from 3 cities - Washington, Chicago and New Your City.
 Using terminal it is possible to check te statistic and raw data from 3 independent CSV files.
 The purpose of this project was learn the Python programing in Udacity course.
-Terminal is interactive for users and can ask question to users.
+Terminal is interactive for users and can ask the questions to users.
 Depending on answers that was given the users received proper data or follow next questions.

 ### Files used
 - bikeshare.py